-- Procure renewable (zero carbon) energy supplies for both gas and electricity, across our portfolio of buildings, wherever possible. - Drive efficiency through our internal Carbon Reduction Plan - Use carbon offsetting schemes, which are partnered to the verified carbon standard (VCS) to carbon reduction schemes across the globe.
+- Procure renewable (zero carbon) energy supplies for electricity across our portfolio of buildings, wherever possible. - Drive efficiency through our internal Carbon Reduction Plan. - Use carbon offsetting schemes, which are partnered to the Verified Carbon Standard (VCS) to carbon reduction schemes across the globe.
 These will be used to offset emissions which Salisbury Group cannot easily influence, such as grey fleet.

-Moving forward, Salisbury Group intend to attain accurate data on our Scope 3 emissions, and drive incentives to reduce our absolute carbon emissions further.
+Moving forward, Salisbury Group intend to attain accurate data on our Scope 3 emissions and drive incentives to reduce our absolute carbon emissions further.

-Utilising our third party consultants, an evidence pack for each carbon footprint and subsequent carbon offsetting / zero carbon energy procurement, will be kept on file and updated at annual intervals.
+Utilising our third party consultants, an evidence pack for each carbon footprint and subsequent carbon offsetting/zero carbon energy procurement, will be kept on file and updated at annual intervals.

-7. Business Travel
+6. Business Travel

-With business travel representing 99% of Salisbury Group's carbon footprint (FY 2021), where possible, business travel activities between our sites will be reduced.
+Business travel representing 99% of Salisbury Group's carbon footprint FY 2021 and 100% for the FY 2022, where possible business travel activities between our sites will be reduced.
 Salisbury Group is beginning to explore moving from fuel based maintenance vehicles which are the main source of the company owned fleet, to electric vehicles.
 This strategy is currently being considered, looking to be implemented in upcoming years.